Nursing Studies (Registered Nurse Children's Nursing) BSc (Hons) – 2019 entry

 - Students living in their own homes (or the parental home) at the start of the programme are placed in a locality as near to their home address as possible, as far as capacity allows.

 - Students who opt to live in University accommodation are allocated to the nearest possible locality to their address, dependant on capacity and availability.

-Placements within a locality may still be some distance from your address, and travelling to placements within a commutable range of the allocated locality will be required in order to meet the practice component of the nursing programme.
+Placements may still be some distance from your home, and you will need be expected to travel to placements within a commutable distance of the allocated locality in order to meet the practice component of the nursing course.